 She carries the message that poverty will be alleviated when our world's children are given their most basic needs and human rights -- a loving home, food and an education.
 She believes this can be achieved during her lifetime.

-Jeremy’s feature-film directorial debut, In Their Skin, starring Selma Blair and James D’Arcy world premiered at Tribeca Film Festival – where it was acquired by IFC for an international theatrical release.
-The film continued on a worldwide festival run from Toronto to Paris and picked up a Golden Hugo Nomination at Chicago Film Festival while receiving praise from media outlets such as The Hollywood Reporter, New York Times, Variety, Movie Buzzer & Flixist.
+At age 27, Jeremy’s feature-film directorial debut, In Their Skin, a powerful psychological thriller starring Selma Blair and James D’Arcy world premiered at Tribeca Film Festival – where it was acquired by IFC for an international theatrical release.
+The film continued on a worldwide festival run from Toronto to Paris and picked up a Golden Hugo Nomination at Chicago Film Festival while receiving praise from media outlets such as The Hollywood Reporter, New York Times & Variety.